YummyOreo/Pindow/README.md

 **[Config](#Contributing)**

 ---
-Pindow as a windows app that allows you to have a list of "pinned" apps and open each one with one keybind (`{num} + keybind`).
+Pindow allows you to have a list of "pinned" apps, open each one with one keybind `{num} + keybind`.
+> Currently this is only available on windows

 # About
 ---